Company Logo - Home Link

 Take an Evening Cruise

-Summer is one of the best times to take a cruise in Boston Harbor, and there will be several companies offering evening cruises.
+Summer is one of the best times to take a cruise in Boston Harbor, and there are several companies offering evening cruises.

-In addition to specialty cruises for Independence Day, some companies also offer sunset and dinner cruise options throughout the week.
+In addition to specialty cruises for holidays, some companies also offer sunset and dinner cruise options throughout the week.

 Whether you want to see the skyline as the sun sets or when the city lights up after dark, there will be plenty of services available in July.